hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lsn50v2-d20.md

 ## Ordering Info
 - Part Number: LSN50v2-D20-EU868
 - Remark: The LSN50v2-D20 is phased out at most distributors.
 The successor is the [Dragino D20-LB](https://www.bastelgarage.ch/d20-lb-lorawan-temperatursensor-node-868mhz) (ca. CHF 65.-, 17.07.2026)
+  - Attention: The D20-LB uses a different payload format, so this page and its payload decoder do not apply to it.

 ---